catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 ![](img/stackexchange_accordion.png)

-User DaveAlger stresses another advantage of accordions over horizontal tabs: "In some cultures the far right tab is considered first but in no cultures is the item at the very bottom considered to be first or most important." [^stackexch_errors-in-tabbed-form]
+Dave Alger stresses another advantage of accordions over horizontal tabs: "In some cultures the far right tab is considered first but in no cultures is the item at the very bottom considered to be first or most important." [^stackexch_errors-in-tabbed-form]

 ## Tabs and progress bar steps